-Over the past decade, numerous autonomous driving stereo datasets have been constructed, such as KITTI \cite{KITTI2012}, DrivingStereo \cite{yang2019drivingstereo}, nuScenes \cite{nuscenes2019}, and Waymo \cite{Sun_2020_CVPR}, however, stereo models trained on these datasets typically perform inadequately in the indoor environment.
-To address the diversity in depth, prior works \cite{shamsafar2022mobilestereonet, lac-Gwc} utilize the synthetic SceneFlow \cite{MIFDB16} stereo dataset, but encounter performance degradation in the real-world application.
-Consequently, we construct a stereo dataset containing both indoor and outdoor environments via robot teleoperation and incorporate numerous sensors including IMU, stereo camera, 32-beam LiDAR, etc. More details regarding the dataset are presented in Section \ref{sec:dataset}.
+Over the past decade, numerous autonomous driving stereo datasets have been constructed, such as KITTI \cite{KITTI2012}, DrivingStereo \cite{yang2019drivingstereo}, nuScenes \cite{caesar_nuscenes_2020}, and Waymo \cite{Sun_2020_CVPR}, however, stereo models trained on these datasets typically perform inadequately in indoor environments.
+To address the diversity in depth, prior works \cite{shamsafar2022mobilestereonet, liu_local_2022} utilize the synthetic SceneFlow \cite{MIFDB16} stereo dataset, but they encounter performance degradation in the real-world applications.
+Consequently, we construct a stereo dataset containing both indoor and outdoor environments via robot teleoperation and incorporate data from onboard sensors including IMU, stereo camera, and a 32-beam LiDAR.
+The details of the dataset are presented in Section \ref{sec:dataset}.

-We summarize our contributions as follows: \begin{itemize} \item We present a novel deep neural network that takes stereo image pairs as input and produces occupancy voxels through an efficient cost volume formulation strategy in real-time using an onboard computer. \item We exploit the sparsity by performing optimization through octree structure and sparse convolution and saving computation resources on confident unoccupied space.
-We further integrate our perception model with the motion planner module, thus achieving adaptive perception on demand \cite{dean1988analysis, liu2021anytime, Chitta_2020_WACV} while navigating. \item We construct a real-world stereo dataset that contains both indoor and outdoor scenes, collected by robot teleoperation.
-Our contributed dataset complements the existing dataset like JRDB \cite{martin-martin_jrdb_2021} to enhance the dataset scale. \end{itemize}
+The contributions of this paper can be summarized as follows: \begin{itemize} \item We design and implement a novel deep neural network that takes stereo image pairs as input and produces occupancy voxels through an efficient cost volume formulation strategy in real-time using an onboard computer. \item We exploit the sparsity by performing optimization through octree structure and sparse convolution and saving computation resources on confident unoccupied space.
+We further integrate our perception model with the motion planner module, thus achieving adaptive perception on demand \cite{dean1988analysis, liu2021anytime, Chitta_2020_WACV} during navigation. \item We construct a real-world stereo dataset that contains both indoor and outdoor scenes, collected by robot teleoperation.
+Our contributed dataset complements the existing datasets like JRDB \cite{martin-martin_jrdb_2021} to enhance the dataset scale and availability for mobile robot navigation. \end{itemize}